 Here is a roundup of the latest developments on the novel coronavirus pandemic in the Greater Toronto Area for Monday:

-The death toll has risen to 2,276, as 10 more deaths were reported — the lowest number of deaths recorded within a 24-hour period since April 1.
+The death toll has risen to 2,450, as 24 more deaths were reported.

 Status of cases in Toronto